 If these two conditions are not met, the work will not qualify as being original and is not entitled to copyright protection.
 However, a work still qualifies for copyright protection even if it includes non-original elements.
 For example, if an author rearranges non-original elements in an original way, the compilation will be considered to be original and qualify for copyright protection.

-For lots more information, check out the links on the next page.
+For lots more information, check out the links below.